 Ellen "Nellie" (Firestone) Nicola was born on Feb.
 1, 1840 on the family farm in Lower Turkeyfoot Township, Somerset County, the daughter of George and Catherine "Katie" (Younkin) Firestone.

-Ellen and Freeman went on to produce three children -- Harry "Bruce" Nicklow, Minnie C. Trimpey and one unknown.
+Ellen and Freeman went on to produce three children of their own -- Harry "Bruce" Nicola/Nicklow, Minnie Catherine Trimpey and one unknown who died young.

 Suffering from heart failure, due to chronic heart valve problems and an enlarged heart, Ellen underwent treatment from a Younkin cousin, Dr. Winfield Scott Kuhlman of Ursina (of the family of Louisa [Smith] Kuhlman), but a recovery was hopeless.
 She died on Feb.
 21, 1909 at the age of 69.
 Her remains were lowered into eternal repose in the Old Bethel Church of God Cemetery in Kingwood, Upper Turkeyfoot.
 Freeman was the informant for the death certificate.

-Freeman and Phoebe are mentioned in the 2010 book by Samuel Miller, A Place Called Hexie.
+Freeman and his first wife Phoebe are mentioned in the 2010 book by Samuel Miller, A Place Called Hexie.

 ~ Stepson William Willis Nicklow ~